 The environmental protection of the radio itself is good with its gasketed case and wiring seals.
 However the headset and microphone might be problematic if wet, especially in sea water.

-It was actually contracted for (contract number NXss-14439) by the US Navy Bureau of Ships, presumably for USMC use; the OSS was an Army unit.
-But who knows?
+The MAB was actually contracted for (contract number NXss-14439) by the US Navy Bureau of Ships, presumably for USMC use; the OSS was an Army unit.
+The Manual is dated 1 October 1942.

 I can easily understand that the USMC needed something better (and especially more rugged and easily operated) than the 1930’s pre-war TBY which they had at the time.

-I think it is unlikely that the “Big Army” (which had little use for the OSS) would have the Navy provide radios for them.
+I think it is unlikely that the “Big Army” (which had little use for the OSS) would have the Navy provide radios for any Army unit.
 Not to mention the rampant inter-service rivalry in early WWII.
 The Army had the well established Signal Corps to provide its communications equipment.
-A Navy “false flag” operation to confuse the enemy?
+An elaborate Army/Navy “false flag” operation to confuse the enemy?
 Naw…

 We did some operational field evaluations of the MAB in a Ham radio net that included a BC-611, GRC-9, SCR-511 “Pogo Stick” and a TCS set.
 This was conducted at both the Military Radio Collectors Group at Camp San Luis Obispo, a nearby Pacific beach, as well as in mountainous terrain near Coalinga CA. The MAB performed admirably, sounded very good with its Heising AM modulation and I concluded that it was more effective than the otherwise comparable BC-611 in intelligibility and range.